redpanda87/qa-automation-challenge/README.md

 ## How to execute the test in parallel ?

-* Serenity provides a way to execute several test in parallel in the pox file you can see this
+* Serenity provides a way to execute several test in parallel in the pom.xml file you can see this
 * <parallel.tests>4</parallel.tests> it will run 4 parallel threads per processor core

 ## How to run test in different browsers/OS ?